idanhagai5/fifo-verification-systemverilog/README.md

 * There will always be a gap of at least 1 idle clock cycle between a read and the following request.

+## Testbanch Components

+### Transaction Definition
+The file `item.sv` contains the item class, which represents a FIFO transaction.
+Each transaction includes the following fields:
+* wr_req
+* rd_req
+* wr_data
+* rd_data
+* full
+* empty
+* Randomizable delay

+In addition, constraints are applied to ensure that all transactions are valid and align with the design assumptions.

+###